The BEST Oven Fried Chicken // Video

 You can make this crispy oven fried chicken recipe with bone in chicken thighs, drumsticks, chicken breasts or wings.
 It also works well as an oven fried chicken breast recipe made with boneless, skinless chicken breasts.
 Just decrease the cooking time by 5-10 minutes.

 What To Serve With It

 Truly Crispy Oven Fried Chicken is perfect for any night of the week.
 Served with the BEST mashed potatoes and a fresh corn salad….this will definitely forget ever buying a bucket of chicken again.
 SOOOOO AMAZING!
 Oh….and did I tell you it’s AMAZING!? 🙂

-Looking for more Oven Baked Chicken recipes?
+More Oven Baked Chicken Recipes

 - Oven Baked Chicken Breast